jreisinger/docs/data/notes/sec/basics.md

 Security is a neverending process.

 You need some level of security.
+To achieve it you need patience, vigilance, knowledge and persistence.

-# CIA triad
+# Goals (CIA triad)

 Traditional (since [1977](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nbsspecialpublication500-19.pdf) - see picture below) security goals.